brrrbot/bob/README.md

 2. npm
 3. Discord bot token from Discord dev portal
 4. API if applicable (Spotify keys from Spotify dev website)
+5. ffmpeg and path to ffmpeg in system environment variables

 How to use:
 1. Get the code